udacity/nd320-c3-3d-imaging-starter/README.md

 The `send_volume.sh` script needs to be run from directory `section3/src` (because it relies on relative paths).
 If you did everything correctly, an MRI scan will be sent to the PACS and to your module which will compute the volume, prepare the report and push it back to the PACS so that it could be inspected in our clinical viewer.

-At this point, go to *[YOUR IP ADDRESS]*:3000 which brings up our OHIF viewer.
+At this point, go to *[YOUR IP ADDRESS]*:3000 (can be another port if you are using Udacity Workspace) which brings up our OHIF viewer.
 You should be able to inspect your report in all its glory, in the context of a radiological study presented to a radiologist in a clinical viewer!

 The study that `send_result.sh` sends, and a few other sample studies are located in `/data/TestVolumes`.
 Feel free to modify the script to try out your algorithm with other volumes.